giesselmann/nanopype/docs/installation.md

     pip3 install . --upgrade --install-option="--tools=$(pwd)../../bin"

 to make nanopype aware of the installed tools.
 This will create a .pth file in your python3 installation, modifying the PATH on python start.

 ### Core
 **Basecalling**

-:   * Albacore (access restricted to ONT community)
+:   * Albacore (access restricted to ONT community, manual install required)
+    * Guppy (access restricted to ONT community, manual install required)
     * Flappie *https://github.com/nanoporetech/flappie*

 **Alignment**